Xenareee/Assignment-DinoGame/README.md

 # Dino Game

 A recreation of the [offline dinosaur game](https://en.wikipedia.org/wiki/Dinosaur_Game) from Google Chrome, made using C++.
-Despite being a console application, it has a fake pixel display made by setting color backgrounds for pairs of ASCII characters displayed on screen.
+Despite being a console application, it has a fake pixel display made by setting background colors for pairs of ASCII characters displayed on screen.

 <p align="center">
 <img src="Media/Image1.png" width="700px" />